hbiom/kpi_boxes/README.md

 # kpi_boxes

-Hello, for a personal project, I wanted to code a section displaying the main KPI (number client, client satisfaction ...) on my landing page.
+For a personal project, I wanted to code a section displaying the main KPI (number client, client satisfaction …) on my landing page.
-This is very common in a lot of website to quickly show achievment to potential new client visiting the website.
-We will refered that as KPI boxes in this repo.
+This is very common in a lot of website to quickly show achievement to potential new client visiting the website.
+We will referred that as KPI boxes in this articles.

-Yet, I found a lot of a repository coding complex KPI dashboard to monitor website impact, but not simple KPI boxes as I wanted, so I decided to do it here!
+Yet, I found a lot of a repository coding complex KPI dashboard to monitor website impact with graphs, but not simple KPI boxes as I wanted, so I decided to do it here!

 <p align="center">
   <img src=https://github.com/hbiom/kpi_boxes/blob/main/img_readme/full_screen.jpg>